heisenware/vrpc-js/examples/04-native-advanced/README.md

 This example shows a more realistic case of a C++ application that is comprised of header and source files and using more advanced language data-types and constructs.
-By going through it, you will hopefully notice that emedding it using VRPC still remains a trivial task...
+By going through it, you will hopefully notice that embedding it using VRPC still remains a trivial task...

-> **NOTE**
->
+## Prerequisites

-> In order to follow this example from scratch, create a new directory (e.g.
+> Create a new directory (e.g.
 > `vrpc-embedded-cpp2`), cd into it and run:
 >
 > ```bash